 Throughout the 90s the group expanded.
 It wasn't long before we couldn't fit in Mick's office, and we tried a range of venues before moving into a large dedicated room.
 The University supported DARG with space and equipment money and we moved into some splendid accommodation (Hut P1) which provided research space for postgraduates, for transcription equipment, and for a seminar area.
 From an original complement of two postgraduates we started to get people wanting to do research at DARG from all round the world (DARG has had postgraduates from Argentina, Brazil, Canada, Finland, Germany, Holland, Japan, Mexico, New Zealand, Norway, Spain, and the US).

 Over time, new staff arrived who added their own ingredients to DARG.
-Most notable were (are) Malcolm Ashmore; Sue Wilkinson and Celia Kitzinger (now both at the University of York); Charles Antaki; Steve Brown and John Cromby, (now both at the University of Leicester); Alexa Hepburn; Liz Stokoe; Abi Locke (now at Huddersfield University); John E. Richardson; Cristian Tileaga; Carly Butler; Susan Condor, Paul Drew and, in 2015, Laura Thompson and Marc Scully.
+Most notable were (are) Malcolm Ashmore; Sue Wilkinson and Celia Kitzinger (now both at the University of York); Charles Antaki; Steve Brown and John Cromby, (now both at the University of Leicester); Alexa Hepburn; Liz Stokoe; Abi Locke (now at Huddersfield University); John E. Richardson; Cristian Tileaga; Carly Butler; Susan Condor (now retired), Paul Drew, Laura Thompson (now at Birkbeck), Marc Scully (now at Limerick) and most recently, Marco Pino and Giovanni Rossi.
 Each has reinvigorated DARG and pushed it in new directions.
 Derek Edwards retired in 2013, and Jonathan Potter and Alexa Hepburn took up positions at Rutgers (New Jersey) in 2015.
 The group has been lucky to have been enriched over the years by an illustrious and exciting set of international visitors, some passing through, some staying a few weeks or months.

 Towards the end of the 90s DARG grew out of its old facilities.
 Some lunchtimes more than 30 people were cramming into the seminar room.
 So we split things up.
 The technical equipment was moved to a new dedicated laboratory.
-In 2009 the DARG meetings moved into a large, airy seminar room with excellent video and audio facilities, making our lunchtime discussions still more enjoyable - and we still meet every Wednesday at 1.00 in term time.
-More importantly, we still keep to the original vision of nurturing a research culture that is led by ideas - rather than money or ambition.
-We like it.
+In 2009 the DARG meetings moved into a large, airy seminar room with excellent video and audio facilities, making our lunchtime discussions still more enjoyable.

 Conversation Analysis Workshops